 - System Manager

 - Session Manager

 - Communication Manager

 - Avaya G450 Media Gateway

 - Avaya Session Border Controller for Enterprise

 - Avaya 1600 Series IP Deskphones (H.323)

 - Avaya 9600 Series IP Deskphones (H.323 and SIP)

+- Avaya A175 Desktop Video Device

 - Avaya one-X® Communicator (H.323 and SIP)

-- Avaya Communicator for Windows
+- Avaya Flare® Experience for Windows

 Located at the edge of the enterprise is the Avaya SBCE.
 It has a public side that connects to the external network and a private side that connects to the enterprise network.
 All SIP and RTP traffic entering or leaving the enterprise flows through the Avaya SBCE.
 In this way, the Avaya SBCE can protect the enterprise against any SIP-based attacks.
 The Avaya SBCE provides network address translation at both the IP and SIP layers.
-For security reasons, any actual public IP addresses used in the configuration have been replaced with private IP addresses in this document.
-Similarly, any references to real routable PSTN numbers have been masked so as not to display PSTN routable numbers.
+For security reasons, any actual public IP addresses used in the configuration have been replaced with private IP addresses.
+Similarly, any references to real routable PSTN numbers have also been changed to numbers that cannot be routed by the PSTN.

-Figure 1: Avaya Compliance Test Configuration
+Figure 1: IntelePeer CoreCloud SIP Trunking Service Test Configuration